Part Three: Make Allies Out of Housemates

 We’ve printed it out, cut into four flash cards, and pinned it up in our kitchen.
 As I track my cycles and know that I’m transitioning from one phase to the next, I flip to the relevant card.
 Now my husband knows where I’m at, and can support me.
 He may suggest a date night during ovulation, or offer to take our son for day so I get some time to myself during menstruation.

 This works best for us because he’s committed to supporting me on my journey of reconnecting to my Feminine Wisdom.
-If you have someone at home who is willing to support you and your monthly rhythms, download these flashcards and give them a try!
+If you have someone at home who is willing to support you and your monthly rhythms, enter your email below and I’ll send you these flashcards right away!

 May this serve you in building happy, healthy relationships with loving and supportive communication.